PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 16 -- Relan Learns a Lesson -- 1393

 Of course, a sword was hard to find.
 Relan had tried to beg or borrow one for two days before he worked up the nerve to go and talk to Boltac.
 He had gone to the market, looking for work as a laborer.
 He had begged for change from rich passerbys.
 But nothing had worked.
-Sabriella's brother, a poor wretch named Stavro lived in a shack built against the outside of the Southron wall.
+Sabriella's brother, a poor wretch named Stavro, lived in a shack built against the outside of the Southron wall.
 Every time he saw Relan he had wailed and cried.
 He told and retold his sad tale, claiming that it was all his fault, but he would not *do* anything about it.
 He lacked the courage, he said.
 He lacked the strength, he said.
 All he had was love for his sister and hatred for himself.

 He was worthless, except for the information that Relan had managed to extract from him.
 The men who had taken Sabriella worked for a man named Hogarth, a thug who controlled gambling in Robrecht.
 They had taken her to a hold in the South, a pile of dark stones on the River Swift known as the Tower of Forgetting.
 There they would keep her for a week.
 Then the rapes would start.
 The week after that, they would cut fingers off.
 Relan did not think to ask how this creature, Stavro, could describe such tortures in detail without breaking down into tears.